-These days, more homebuyers understand that you no longer need 20 percent for a down payment.
-There are plenty of low- and no-down-payment mortgage programs that can help.
-Another big mortgage myth involves buying a house in cash.
-While a cash offer may be the strongest offer, some specialty mortgage approval programs work the same way and benefit the 88 percent of buyers who can’t afford to pay in cash.
+Do you need to buy a house in cash if you want to compete in today’s fast-paced market?
+While a cash offer may be the strongest offer, some specialty mortgage approval programs work the same way, benefiting the 87 percent of buyers who can’t afford to make a cash buy.

 Case study summary: Buyers want to make a better offer without paying cash

-- Eighty-eight percent of recent homebuyers financed their purchase, according to the National Association of REALTORS® 2018 Profile of Homebuyers and Sellers.
+- Eighty-seven percent of recent homebuyers financed their purchase.
 Meaning, almost all buyers took out a mortgage instead of paying for a house in cash.

-- A cash offer provides a stronger upfront proof of funds — and proof of a buyer’s ability to close.
-Still, most buyers can’t afford to make them.
+- A cash offer provides a better upfront proof of funds — and proof of a buyer’s ability to close.
+Still, the majority of buyers can’t afford to make one.

-- Cash almost doubles the chances of winning a bidding war in a competitive market, Redfin confirms.
+- Cash quadruples the chances of winning a bidding war in a competitive market.
 But buyers who go beyond the standard home loan preapproval before ever house-hunting can have a “cash-like” advantage.
-Early, full mortgage approval communicates that a buyer is ready to close fast.

 The challenge: Non-cash buyers aren’t getting enough attention